Treatment of hydronephrosis of the kidney in a newborn. Hydronephrosis of the kidneys in newborns. Surgical treatment of hydronephrosis in newborns

 • lethargy and drowsiness;

-• because of the arising paroxysmal pains, the child screams, cries, is very restless;
+• due to paroxysmal pain, the child screams, cries, and is very restless;

 • refusal to eat;

-• itching - occurs due to the accumulation of toxins in the tissues due to a disturbed outflow of urine, the baby is constantly trying to scratch himself, scratching the skin;
+• itching - occurs due to the accumulation of toxins in tissues due to impaired outflow of urine, the baby constantly tries to scratch himself, scratches the skin;

-• streaks of blood are present in the urine.
+• There are streaks of blood in the urine.

-In newborns, 3 degrees of kidney damage with hydronephrosis are distinguished:
+In newborns, there are 3 degrees of kidney damage due to hydronephrosis:

-• 1 degree (pyelectasis) - the pelvis expands from pressure and accumulation of urine, there is a slight increase in the kidney, the parenchyma is not damaged, the functionality of the organ is not impaired.
+• 1st degree (pyelectasia)- the pelvis expands from pressure and accumulation of urine, a slight enlargement of the kidney occurs, the parenchyma is not damaged, the functionality of the organ is not impaired.

-• 2 degree (hydrocalicosis) - the liquid begins to squeeze the parenchyma and accumulate in the tubules, the calyx expands even more, the organ functions by only 40%.
+• 2nd degree (hydrocalicosis)- the fluid begins to compress the parenchyma and accumulate in the tubules, the calyx expands even more, the organ functions only at 40%.

-• Stage 3 (terminal) - the parenchyma atrophies irreversibly, the kidney increases significantly in size, and may gradually lose its function completely.
+• Stage 3 (terminal)- the parenchyma irreversibly atrophies, the kidney increases significantly in size, and may gradually lose its function completely.

 Possible complications

-If hydronephrosis is not detected and treated in time in a newborn, complications will surely arise in the process of progression:
+If hydronephrosis is not detected and treated in a newborn in time, complications will inevitably arise as it progresses:

 • organ atrophy;